hazelcast/hazelcast-nodejs-client/README.md

 docker run -p 5701:5701 hazelcast/hazelcast
 ```

-This command uses the `latest` tag in order to fetch the latest hazelcast version.
+This command fetches the latest Hazelcast version.
 You can find all available tags
 [here](https://hub.docker.com/r/hazelcast/hazelcast/tags).

 You can also use our ZIP or TAR [distributions](https://hazelcast.com/open-source-projects/downloads/)